joaopaulosm/pvxs-dev/documentation/ioc.rst

 By default no Group PVs are defined.

-A Group PV is a mapping values taken from one or more Single PVs to be composed into an overall structure.
+A Group PV is a mapping of values taken from one or more database records and composed into an PVA structure.

 A Group is defined using a JSON syntax.
 Groups are defined with respect to a *Group Name*, which is also the PV name used when accessing the group.